Mercedes-AMG's Project One has landed, and its F1 powertrain has over 1,000 HP

 The F1 component consists of a 1.6-liter turbocharged V-6 with a split turbo (the design aids cooling by keeping the hot turbine away from the compressor) and a screaming 11,000 rpm redline.
 The engine is mated to an electric motor helping sending drive to the rear wheels.
 A second electric motor is integrated with the turbocharger to help spin its compressor as well as recapture wasted exhaust energy.
 This combo alone is good for over 670 horsepower.

-The rest of the car’s power comes from the two electric motors driving the front wheels, resulting in a total output of over 1,000 hp Interestingly, the two front electric motors solely power the car in electric mode, making it a front-driver when zero emissions are required.
-The batteries, mounted at the front to aid weight distribution, are also of the same technology used in F1.
+The rest of the car’s power comes from the two electric motors driving the front wheels, resulting in a total output of over 1,000 hp.
+Interestingly, the two front electric motors solely power the car in electric mode, making it a front-driver when zero emissions are required.

+The batteries, mounted at the front to aid weight distribution, are also of the same technology used in F1 and help deliver approximately 15 miles of pure electric range.
 Meanwhile, the transmission is an 8-speed automated manual.

 But the Project One, built to celebrate AMG's 50th anniversary this year, is so much more than just its powertrain.
 As we already knew from the handful of teaser shots, the exterior design is downright sinister.
 The look isn’t as delicate as that of the rival Aston Martin Valkyrie; in true AMG fashion it’s more iron fist in a velvet glove.

 What the two hypercars have in common, though, is a shape almost entirely dictated by aerodynamics.
 The roof-mounted intake and multiple fins all scream F1 car, but the closed-off sections more closely resemble the lines of a Le Mans prototype.
-There are also some nods to a past great, the CLK GTR.
+There are also some nods to a past great, the CLK GTR in particular.

 The racecar theme continues into the cabin.
 The steering wheel looks similar to the one in the Mercedes AMG F1 cars, while the dash is also almost completely devoid of features save a couple of digital screens.
-Inside there's room for two with bucket seats that have adjustable backrests while still being integrated into the monocoque.
+Inside, there's room for two with bucket seats that have adjustable backrests while still being integrated into the monocoque.

 Mercedes-AMG claims this will be a car that is driveable everyday, and to that end has included two compartments for storage inside the cabin behind the seats, an air conditioning system, power windows, and a version of its COMAND infotainment system.